Manually run a non HTTP-triggered function

 Define the request location: host name + folder path + function name

-• Folder path: To access non HTTP-triggered functions via an HTTP request, you have to send the request through the folders admin/functions.
+• Folder path: To access non HTTP-triggered functions via an HTTP request, you have to send the request through the path admin/functions.
+APIs under the /admin/ path are only accessible with authorization.

 • Function name: The name of the function you want to run.

-When running locally, the function's master key is not required.
+• When you run locally, authorization isn't enforced and the function's master key isn't required.
 You can directly call the function omitting the x-functions-key header.

 1. Navigate to your function app in the Azure portal, select App Keys, and then the _master key.